vmware-tanzu/tanzu-dev-portal/content/learningpaths/swift-monolith-modernization/09-develop-iteratively-tested-and-working-code.md

 }
 ````

 Let's implement the `RestaurantRepositoryPort` by using Spring Data JPA.
-See Spring Data JPA Repositories for more information about how Spring Data JPA works by defining marker interfaces, ID and Entity types.
+See Spring Data JPA Repositories for more information about how Spring Data JPA works by defining marker interfaces, ID, and Entity types.

 ````groovy
 class JpaRestaurantRepositoryAdapterSpec extends Specification {